-Fission track mapping (Chung and Swart, 1990; Hoff et al., 1995; Rasbury et al., 2000; Cole et al., 2004; Becker et al., 2002; Wang et al., 1998; Luczaj and Goldstein, 2000; Amiel et al., 1973; Haglund et al., 1969; Gvirtzman et al., 1973) can help to map the distribution of U on the microscopic to hand specimen scales.
-This simply requires making a polished slab, placing it on a detector such as Lexan plastic (Chung and Swart, 1990) and sending it to a nuclear reactor.
+ished slab, placing it on a detector such as Lexan plastic (Chung and Swart, 1990), and sending it to a nuclear reactor.
 Depending on the flux requested, it typically takes weeks for the samples to be returned due to harmful radioactivity produced in the reactor.
 Once back, the detector has to be etched to increase the size of the tracks for visibility and then a comparison to the rock can be made.
 Thin sections can be used, making it easier to relate the tracks to the exact phases.
-There is a modest cost for sending samples to a reactor, but this is an underutilized non-destructive approach.
-For samples with high U (10's of ppm), modern high resolution scanners can image the tracks.
-For lower concentration samples, high magnification microscope images can be stitched together to provide a larger scale framework for the U distribution.
+There is a modest cost for sending samples to a reactor, but this is an under-utilized non-destructive approach.
+For samples with high U (tens of parts per million), modern high-resolution scanners can image the tracks.
+For lower-concentration samples, high-magnification microscope images can be stitched together to provide a larger-scale framework for the U distribution.

-Autoradiography (Cole et al., 2003; Pickering et al., 2011) offers the opportunity to examine radioactive elements on the hand specimen scale.
+Autoradiography (Cole et al., 2003; Pickering et al., 2011) offers the opportunity to examine radioactive elements on the hand-specimen scale.
 Phosphor imaging plates are used in biomedical and biochemical studies to detect samples tagged with radionuclides.
 While the scanning devices themselves are somewhat costly, phosphor screens can be rented from imaging centers or even purchased at lower cost, making this technique more broadly applicable.
-Polished hand samples along with a solid standard are left to activate the phosphor over time (days to weeks), ideally in a shielded environment.
+Polished hand samples (along with a solid standard) are left to activate the phosphor over time (days to weeks), ideally in a shielded environment.
 Following exposure, the screens are scanned to produce a digital autoradiograph that provides a map of relative differences in U and Th concentrations directly comparable to the hand specimen (Cole et al., 2003; Pickering et al., 2011).
-Cm-scale regions of higher U (and Th) can then be targeted further with sampling and other finer-scale mapping techniques.
+Centimeter-scale regions of higher U (and Th) can then be targeted further with sampling and other finer-scale mapping techniques.

-Synchrotron X-ray fluorescence (SXRF) imaging and X-ray absorption spectroscopy (XAS) techniques have the ability to provide information about both the distribution of major and trace elements, including U and Pb, in samples as well as their valence state and speciation.
-Using XAS methods it is possible to quantify U valence state at concentrations of a few ppm.
+Synchrotron X-ray fluorescence (SXRF) imaging and Xray absorption spectroscopy (XAS) techniques have the ability to provide information about both the distribution of major and trace elements (including U and Pb) in samples and their valence state and speciation.
+Using XAS methods it is possible to quantify U valence state at concentrations of a few parts per million.
 Synchrotron X-ray beamlines are available through a competitive process of general user proposals (Sutton et al., 2002).
-These brighter sources offer micron sized resolution for low ppm levels of the elements of interest.
-Emerging tender energy spectroscopy (TES), using the energy range between soft and hard Xray techniques allows mapping of elements such as Mg and S that are important in carbonates (Northrup, 2019).
-In addition to XRF maps which show element distribution and the relationships among elements, spots can be chosen for spectroscopy, providing mineralogy (Mg, Ca) and redox (U, Fe, Mn etc).
+These brighter sources offer micrometer-sized resolution for low part per million levels of the elements of interest.
+Emerging tender energy spectroscopy (TES), using the energy range between soft and hard X-ray techniques, allows mapping of elements such as Mg and S that are important in carbonates (Northrup, 2019).
+In addition to XRF maps that show element distribution and the relationships among elements, spots can be chosen for spectroscopy, providing mineralogy (Mg, Ca) and redox (U, Fe, Mn, etc.).